mordachai/mist-hud/README.md

 ## License

 This project is licensed under the MIT License.
-See the file for more details.
+Check the LICENSE file for more details.